th0rz05/safe-dl-framework/docs/module4.md

 **Objective:**
 This lightweight defense aims to detect anomalies caused by data poisoning by analyzing the distribution of per-class accuracies.
 The assumption is that a successful data poisoning attack will disproportionately degrade performance in specific target classes, leading to an unusual drop in accuracy for those classes.

-> **Note on adversarial accuracy:**
-> Since data poisoning attacks do not modify the test set, adversarial accuracy is not meaningful in this context.
-> As such, `accuracy_adversarial` and `per_class_accuracy_adversarial` are omitted or set to `null` in the output files for consistency.

 ----------